bytecodealliance/wasmtime/cranelift/docs/compare-llvm.rst

 <http://llvm.org/docs/LangRef.html#phi-instruction>`_ in its SSA
 representation.
 Cretonne passes arguments to EBBs instead.
-The two representations are equivalent, but the EBB arguments are better suited to handle EBBs that main contain multiple branches to the same destination block with different arguments.
+The two representations are equivalent, but the EBB arguments are better suited to handle EBBs that may contain multiple branches to the same destination block with different arguments.
 Passing arguments to an EBB looks a lot like passing arguments to a function call, and the register allocator treats them very similarly.
 Arguments are assigned to registers or stack locations.